angeluriot/Papermap/doc/contribute/maps.md

 		// This example is a Yes/No question but it can be anything else "no": {

-			// The conclusion group it belongs to (must be one of the keys of "conclusion_groups" above) "group": "no",
+			// The conclusion group key it belongs to (must match one in "conclusion_groups") "group": "no",

-			// The emoji of the paper result
+			// Emoji of the paper result
 			"emoji": "👎",

-			// The text of the paper result
+			// Short label of the paper result
 			"text": "No",

-			// A short description of the paper result "description": "The results of the paper show no significant effect of the vaccines evaluated on the risk of developing autism",
+			// Short description of the paper result "description": "The results of the paper show no significant effect of the vaccines evaluated on the risk of developing autism",

-			// True if the paper result implies a statistically significant effect and false otherwise (used to ask or not for a p-value when adding papers)
+			// True if the result implies a statistically significant effect (determines whether to request a p-value) "p_value": false
-			"p_value": false
 		},

 		// Other paper results, in this example it would be "no_unlike_literature", "no_but_mixed_results", "maybe", "yes_but_low_confidence", "yes_but_small_effect", "yes_unlike_literature" and "yes"
 	},

-	// Map options that affect the available "Study type" options and affect scoring (see: /doc/scoring/papers.md#study-type) "type": {
+	// Map options that influence available "Study type" choices and scoring (see: /doc/scoring/papers.md#study-type) "type": {

-		// True if an experiment answering the question on this map cannot be randomized (disables "Randomized Controlled Trial" option)
+		// True if randomization is impossible for this question (disables "Randomized Controlled Trial") "no_random": false,
-		"no_random": false,

-		// True if the question of this map isn't about a causal relationship "no_causation": false,
+		// True if the question is not about a causal relationship "no_causation": false,

-		// True if the "Study type" is irrelevant for this map (disables "Study type" field) "any": false
+		// True if study type is irrelevant (disables the field) "any": false
 	},

-	// True if an experiment answering the question on this map cannot be blinded (disables "Blinding" field) "no_blinding": false,
+	// True if blinding is impossible (disables "Blinding" field) "no_blinding": false,

-	// True if an experiment answering the question cannot involve participants (disables "Sample size" field) "no_sample_size": false,
+	// True if participants are not involved (disables "Sample size" field) "no_sample_size": false,

 	// Papers (can start empty since it's much easier to add them using the website)